June 18, 2019

 - Use the bathroom fan when you take a shower to minimize the chances of the environment becoming too humid

-If you’d like to get tested for mold and dozens of other common allergens, contact us today.
+If you’d like to get tested for mold and dozens of other common allergens, book your appointment online today.